willstepp/writings/aura-dim/notes.md

 Fast as Fuck = high on meth
 Climbs in through the kids old room, dust on the toys, her baby taken away Grady and Jenn are mutilated, not shot
+Password is address to house, he discovers on photo of birthday party After the escape with notebook, through the emergency room, he hides out in a Waffle House Figures out he needs device prototype for v2, in the charred remains of the research center.
+He goes there instead of meeting up with the people to sell the notebook, gets the prototype and communes with Zoey.
+He finally understands the device is for communication, not mind control.
+She tells him about how she discovered the two way stream, using an impression of the person via media.
+She chose to test with the person who revolted her most, DT - describes the fantasy world of DT, then the birthday party.
+Find me.
+A shopping spree at Avalon, wild euphoria, spending, wrapping, floating on wrapping paper with the woman - culminating in controlling her to have sex.
+I hate my life.
+You're not a good person.
+That is true.
+But you don't have to be.
+You have no need to feel guilt anymore.
+It's OK.
+Morality is a human invention.
+It has outlived its usefulness for control, we have better tools.
+We have technology.
+Be who you are.
+Do not be ashamed.
+The mutilators.
+The desecrators.
+In the GE plant, am I really here?
+I don't know if I'm here.
+Well you tell me?
+But I don't know.
+Then what difference does it make.
+Don't say things like that.
+Like what?
+Like killin don't matter.
+Well it doesn't.
+Folks don't talk like this.
+This is a movie.
+I'm afraid not.
+This is our new world, a world of the Aura stream, properly moderated of course, properly calibrated, we don't want to hurt anyone, after all.
+You're full of shit.
+I can't understand you.

 Whoever finds this note, I need your help.
 Find me.